 VOC2 concentrations have been continuously monitored at the perimeter air monitoring stations, reporting 15-minute, time-weighted averages.
 The Industrial Campus VOC 8-hour average data are depicted in Figure 3.a, and the Innovation Campus VOC 8-hour average data are depicted in Figure 3.b.
+Due to a battery malfunction, no VOC data was recorded at AMS-06 from May 16th through May 27th.
 As shown in the figures, there were no exceedances of the calculated site-specific 8-hour action level of 4.6 parts per million.